markstory/sphinxcontrib-phpdomain/doc/reference.rst

    This directive declares a new PHP constant, you can also used it nested inside a class directive to create class constants.

-.. rst:directive:: .. php:exception:: name

-   This directive declares a new Exception in the current namespace.
-The signature can include constructor arguments.

 .. rst:directive:: .. php:interface:: name